 Organic cashmere: why is a kimono so expensive — and so precious?

-There are materials that pass through the winters like talismans: fibers that do not seek to impress, but know how to envelop, soothe, and warm without ever suffocating.
+Some materials brave winters like talismans: fibers that don't seek to impress, but know how to envelop, soothe, and warm without ever suffocating.

-Cashmere is one of those rare materials.
+Cashmere is one of these rare materials.
 And when it is organic, respectful of the earth and the rhythm of animals, it becomes one of the most sincere expressions of conscious luxury.

 At CÉTOILE, we chose to make it into a kimono.
-A soft, silent, enveloping winter piece — a garment that doesn't shout about luxury, but whispers it.
+A soft, silent, enveloping winter piece—a garment that doesn't shout luxury, but whispers it.

 Because winter luxury begins with a gesture of warmth**

 The kimono is a unique form: universal, simple, almost architectural.
-It slips on effortlessly, it envelops without constricting, it soothes both evening and morning.
+It slips on effortlessly, envelops without constraining, and soothes both evening and morning.

-In a fabric as noble as organic cashmere, this shape becomes a true refuge.
+In a fabric as noble as organic cashmere, this form becomes a true sanctuary.

 Organic cashmere provides three essential things:

-Warmer than wool yet much lighter, cashmere radiates a gentle heat that never overwhelms the body.
-It's a comforting warmth—not a crushing one.
+Warmer than wool while being much lighter, cashmere diffuses a gentle warmth that never overburdens the body.
+It's a comforting warmth—not overwhelming.

-Organic cashmere is made up of very long fibers, even finer than those in industrial production.
+Organic cashmere is made of very long fibers, even finer than in industrial production.
 The result: a delicate touch, a second-skin feel.

 • A breathable material

-In a winter where we seek calm rather than performance, a cashmere kimono becomes an everyday companion.
+In a winter where we seek more calm than performance, a cashmere kimono becomes an everyday companion.

 2. Why is cashmere so expensive?

-Cashmere comes from the downy undercoat of goats raised in the highlands of Mongolia and Central Asia.
-This down is not sheared: it is delicately hand-picked during the spring molt.
+Cashmere comes from the down—the undercoat—of goats raised on the high plateaus of Mongolia and Central Asia.
+This down is not shorn: it is delicately hand-combed during the spring molt.

 Each goat produces: